Kubeasy LogoKubeasy

 kinds: ["Deployment"]

-names: ["web-app"]
+names: ["<deployment-name>"]

 validate:

-message: "Cannot change the application image"
+message: "Cannot change the container image"

 pattern: